razerofficial/CChromaEditor/README.md

 ## Streaming Logic Flow

 Games are able to control streaming via the API.
 Streaming can either broadcast or watch a `Chroma RGB` stream.
 The API supports broadcasting or watching but not both at the same time.
+It's recommended that games have a `Chroma RGB` toggle in the game settings that is on by default.
+For streaming `Chroma RGB`, games should be able to display a `shortcode` for stream authorization and a `broadcast toggle`.

 Step 1.
 At any time, the game can use `StreamGetStatus` to get the streaming current status to display to the user.

 Step 2.
 To prepare for broadcasting, the streamer creates a `Stream Source` on the [profile page](https://stream.razer.com/profile).

 Step 3.
-The game invokes `StreamGetAuthShortcode` to display a six digit alpha-numeric shortcode to the streamer.
+The game invokes `StreamGetAuthShortcode` to display a six digit alpha-numeric `shortcode` to the streamer.
+The `shortcode` will expire within 5 minutes.

 Step 4.
 The game invokes `StreamGetId` and `StreamGetKey` on a 3-second interval while waiting on user authorization.